piara108/rosalind-bio-informatics-exercises/javascript/02-transcribing-rna-into-dna/README.md

-# Readme Template
+# Transcribing RNA into DNA

 ## Problem
 An RNA string is a string formed from the alphabet containing 'A', 'C', 'G', and 'U'.

-Given a DNA string t corresponding to a coding strand, its transcribed RNA string u is formed by replacing all occurrences of 'T' in t with 'U' in u.
+Given a DNA string t corresponding to a coding strand, its transcribed RNA string, *u*, is formed by replacing all occurrences of 'T' in t with 'U' in *u*.

 **Given:** A DNA string, *t*, having length at most 1000 nt.

 **Return:** The transcribed RNA string of *t*.

-## Sample Dataset
+## Dataset
 ```
 GATGGAACTTGACTACGTAAATT
 ```